kLabUM/pystorms/README.md

 1. Clone/download the zip file of the `pystorms` repository from https://github.com/kLabUM/pystorms.git
 2. Move the downloaded `pystorms` to your desired directory
-2. Open your python client (Anaconda or generic python) from within the `pystorms` folder and run `pip3 install .`
+3. Open your Python client (Anaconda or generic Python) from within the `pystorms` folder and run `pip3 install .`

 Repeat the same method for `pyswmm_lite` if needed.